OpenVK/openvk/themepacks/readme.md

 ## How do I create a theme?

-Create a directory, the name of which should contain only Latin letters and numbers, then create a file in that directory with a name `theme.yml`, and fill it with the following content:
+Create a directory, the name of which should contain only Latin letters and numbers, then create a file in this directory called `theme.yml`, and fill it with the following content:

 ```yaml
 id: vk2007